 Auto Mounting File System

-You can configure on the Linux or Windows Client that is mounted with the CFS file system to automatically mount the file system when the client is rebooted.
+You can configure a Linux or Windows client to which a CFS file system is mounted, so that the file system can be automatically mounted after the client is restarted.

-//Execute the following command to open fstab file vi /etc/fstab
+// Run the following command to open the `fstab` file vi /etc/fstab

-- After that, enter "i" (insert) and add the following commands in /etc/fstab.
+Then, enter "i" (insert) and add the following command to

-When the command of automatic mounting is added but the shared file system is exceptional, Linux may not be started up because the automatic launch command in fstab is not executed.
-To solve this problem, enter "Single User Mode" when startup, delete the automatic mounting command in fastb, and then reboot the server.
+When the command of automatic mounting is added but the shared file system is exceptional, Linux may not be started normally, because the automatic start command in

-When mounting a file system, select "Reconnect When Login", as shown below.
-For more information, please see Use CFS File System (Windows).
+When mounting a file system, select "Reconnect at logon" as shown below.
+For more information, please see Using CFS File Systems on Windows Clients.